Wed., Nov. 2, 2022 – 6:45 pm Exhibits, 7 pm Presentation

 Yes, Hopewell did have a toy company, albeit a short-lived one.
 Hoproco, the Hopewell Products Company, operated from 1923 to 1929 on Burton Avenue in Hopewell, manufacturing metal and wooden mechanical toys and novelties.

 In this presentation, Doug Dixon will explore the history of Hoproco, and the five known toys that the company created.
-Plus, come early to see examples of the actual antique toys (and even original product boxes), exhibited by several local collectors, The Hopewell Museum, and the Hopewell Valley Historical Society.
+Plus, come early to see examples of the actual century-old toys (and even original product boxes) from the collections of The Hopewell Museum and the Hopewell Valley Historical Society, and exhibited by local collectors Mary Briggs, Mary Ellen Devlin, and Larry and Cindi Kianka.

 Dixon also will discuss the beginnings of the Hoproco company, and the factory building on Burton Ave., that was built in 1897 as a sash and blind factory, and still stands today as a residence and art studio.